safkanyazilim/eanapilib/README.md

 ean-api-lib.jar contains the minimal set of classes to use the library, whereas ean-api-lib-full.jar contains not only the classes, but their sources and the generated javadoc as well.

-To build without publishing, just run the default ant target (`ant`)
+To build without publishing, just run the default ant target `ant`.

 ##Building  Just The Sample App